jamesisaac/product-pledges/pledges.md

 Introduction
 ------------

+*These pledges are currently a DRAFT, and subject to change.*

 The following are a set of independent pledges, which can be committed to by web-service providers who value creating high-quality, ethical and sustainable products, over quick profits and acquisitions at the expense of their userbase.